Chirping compact stars: gravitational radiation and detection degeneracy with binary systems A conceptual pathfinder for space-based gravitational-wave observatories: Rate of equivalent binaries and

-Under these conditions, it remains as a most important problem the CEL-DWD detection degeneracy.
-The unambiguous identification of these sources would need to pinpoint its sky position and/or be able of observing above the frequency of RLOF of the less massive WD in the DWD system (see Fig.~\ref{fig:detectability} and Table \ref{tb:equiv}).
-Whether or not this would be achievable by the planned space-based facilities GW-detection remains a question to be answered but it can be done via joint electromagnetic observations or by future arrays of space-based interferometers.
+Under these conditions, the CEL-double white dwarf potential degeneracy is a significant problem.
+The unambiguous identification of these sources would need to pinpoint its sky position and/or be able to observe above the frequency of Roche-lobe overflow of the less massive white dwarf in the double white dwarf system (see Fig.~\ref{fig:detectability} and Table \ref{tb:equiv}).
+Whether or not this would be achievable by the planned space-based facilities GW-detection remains a question to be answered.
+Still, it can be done via joint electromagnetic observations or future arrays of space-based interferometers.